Are You Suffering From Loneliness And Depression?

-I generally don’t take insurance.
+We generally don’t take insurance.
 This allows me to work outside the limits of the healthcare system and devote more time to each individual client.
 Not only is this beneficial for me and my clients, but it is a way to stand up for systemic change, as historically, the US healthcare system has denied care to people of color.
-However, for those who do want to use insurance, I have an alternative practice with providers who are training to become licensed under my supervision.
+However, for those who do want to use insurance, we have an alternative practice with providers who are training to become licensed under my supervision.

 Let Me Help You Loosen The Hold That Depression Has On Your Life